kmzurita/outbuild-assesment-kevin-zurita/README.md

 1. Clone the repository.
 2. Run `docker-compose up` to start the server and database.
 3. Access the API through `http://localhost:3000`.
+4. To run tests use the command `npm run test`

 For more detailed instructions, see the "Installation" section below.